There are actually many places where you can get free boxes for packing and moving.

 Especially when it comes to delicate wooden furniture, there is no such thing as “too much” protection.
 It’s always better to be safe than sorry–when you’re wrapping up wooden furniture, do it as thoroughly as possible and cover every square inch of exposed wood.
 Feel free to wrap it multiple times if you have to.

-- The #1 tip we can give you when it comes to packing a dish box is to use lots of packing paper.
+The #1 tip we can give you when it comes to packing a dish box is to use lots of packing paper, foam, and bubble wrap.
 You can never use too much paper.
 The more paper you are using, the more protection the items get.
 The #2 best tip is to contact a professional moving company to help with your move.
 Pro movers don’t damage stuff.

-Before we start packing, we must know the right size box to pack books
+Before we start packing books, we must know the right size box for them.
+Books are heavy!

 The book box is 1.5 cubic feet and measures 17”x12 3/8”x 12 3/8”.
 This box is the smallest of the standard-sized boxes, and because of that, it is the ideal choice for packing heavy items and small items.

 This is one of the most common moving box sizes, and can be used for a wide variety of items.

 Never pack books in big boxes.
 They won’t hold the weight and most people won’t be able to move them.

 How to properly pack books in 3 easy steps

 If you are using new boxes, you’ll need to put them together first.
 Make sure you seal the bottom well by doubling the amount of tape.
 If you’re-using a recycled box, we recommend you always tape the bottom again with packing tape to make sure it will hold.
 Continue reading “How to pack books”